All Episodes

 Now, I'm talking about the people who aren't.

-They're not they're not persuading anybody, they're not inspiring anybody because they can't.
+They're not inspiring anybody because they can't.

 They aren't inspiring.

-You listen to them speak, they don't have anything uplifting or inspiring or positive to say.
+They don't have anything uplifting or inspiring or positive to say.

-The only people that they are attracting are the already down in a dump, fatalistic, pessimistic doom and gloomers who just want to have some company in their misery.
+The only people that they are attracting are the already down-in-a-dump, fatalistic, pessimistic doom and gloomers who just want to have some company in their misery.

 And so that's what the American left has become.

-Uh, I must take a break.
+I must take a break.

 We'll be back and continue after this.